 Babinda Boulders: The clear waters that pour from Mt Bartle Frere spill over massive granite bounders in this luxuriant section of jungle.
 Here you can learn about the significance of this special place to the local Aboriginal people, and swim in the cool calm waters with the rainforest as your backdrop.

 Night Markets: Tonight you have time for shopping at the Cairns Night Markets.
 You can find opals, pearls, silver, clothing, massage oils, t-shirts, arts, crafts, Australian food products, toys, and plenty of souvenirs and gifts.
-Dinner tonight is of your choice, there are plentiful options within the night markets food court.
+Dinner tonight is your choice; there are plentiful options within the night markets’ food court.

 Meals Included: Breakfast and Lunch

-You return to Cairns late this afternoon and enjoy a fun closing ceremony and farewell dinner to celebrate the week’s adventure.
+Closing Ceremony & Farewell Dinner: You return to Cairns and late this afternoon you enjoy a fun closing ceremony and farewell dinner to celebrate the week’s adventure.

 Meals Included: Breakfast, Lunch and Dinner

-Then eventually all good things must come to an end and you are transferred back to the Cairns International Airport for your flight home. (depart before noon)
+Airport Transfers: Then eventually all good things must come to an end and you are transferred back to the Cairns Airport for your flight home to your host families (you will need to book flights that depart before noon today).

 How Your Trip Makes The World A Better Place